Earthquakes on May 11, 2026

 14.9 km---✓ ReviewedUSGS →

-May 11, 2026 brought a magnitude 3.2 earthquake 35 km SE of Esperanza, Puerto Rico, logged at 22:29 UTC.
-This was a shallow crustal earthquake, focused at 14.9 km depth.
+At 22:29 UTC on May 11, 2026, a magnitude 3.2 tremor occurred 35 km SE of Esperanza, Puerto Rico.
+The event originated approximately 14.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 17.895°N, -65.208°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11